cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 Demographics of communicators on the Twitter #ICRS2016 group.
 Source: http://keyhole.co/preview_new </p>
 </div>

-You might be thinking this comes down to chance.
-I am a stats nerd, so indulge me for a minute.
-If we assume there is a pool of 50% female and 50% male panel members, then the chance of having two women out of ten people is 5%.
-In science we often treat a 5% chance 'statistically significant', so therefore, 2/10 indicates a significant gender bias.

-**The chance of having no females in 7 Darwin medals is less than 1%**

 What I am arguing for is a change in our culture.
 We could start by creating more formal opportunities to recognise the contributions of women to our field.
 For instance the International Society for Reef Studies could have an award for **female leaders** in coral reef sciences.

 I suspect their are similar biases in cultural and racial inclusion in our field.
 I have not been keeping track of those, but ping me if you have useful link.

 Informal changes are necessary to change our culture of gender bias.
 For some tips, check out [Jenny Martin's blog](https://cubistcrystal.wordpress.com/2015/05/10/but-what-can-i-do/).
 To of her list is **recognise your own biases**.

 Coral reefs need diverse participation.
 It is many of the women of our field who are pushing us forward to find solutions to the problems facing reefs.
-Follow twitter: there are more women than communicating reef science there.
+Follow twitter: there are more women than men communicating reef science there.
 Many of people who have pioneered social sciences in reef science are also female.

 I encourage all of you to value diverse career paths and contributions to our field.
 As [Tallis and Lubchenco have argued](http://www.nature.com/news/working-together-a-call-for-inclusive-conservation-1.16260) the failure to include diverse views is stalling conservation efforts.